civam-mt/CIVAM/README.md

 ## Description
 Python Version: 3.6.8

-A Django website serving as virtual archive and museum showcasing Crow Indian cultural items.
+A Django website serving as a virtual archive and museum showcasing Crow Indian cultural items.

 ## Project Setup
 ### Install Required Programs for Django: Python and Postgresql